centminmod/wordpress-plugin-mirror-poc/readme.md

 ### Cached Plugin

 Example of Cloudflare CDN cached plugin compared to Wordpress plugin download.
 Using Cloudflare CDN caching will improve download speed and improve latency for Wordpress plugin downloads and for your web site in general.
 See my tutorial write up on Cloudflare community forum - [Improving Time To First Byte (TTFB) With Cloudflare](https://community.cloudflare.com/t/improving-time-to-first-byte-ttfb-with-cloudflare/390367/).
+You can also speed how fast Cloudflare CDN cached mirrored WordPress themes zip files are [here](#wordpress-themes-cloudflare-cdn-benchmarks).

 Cloudflare CDN cached